DulceWRLD/DirectedStudy/Tutorial/Tutorial.md

 Those are all the attacks we did

-Here is a demo of all of the attack being executed together:
+Here is a demo of all of the attacks being executed together:

 https://youtu.be/cWh1C1_epDs